Why I Keep a Research Blog

 In his essay, Principles of Effective Research, Michael Nielsen writes,

 In my opinion the reason most people fail to do great research is that they are not willing to pay the price in self-development.
-Say some new field opens up that combines field XX and field YY.
+Say some new field opens up that combines field and field .
 Researchers from each of these fields flock to the new field.
 My experience is that virtually none of the researchers in either field will systematically learn the other field in any sort of depth.
 The few who do put in this effort often achieve spectacular results.

 I have thought a lot about this quote throughout my PhD, perhaps because of my experience as a self-taught programmer.
 When I first started teaching myself to program, I felt that I had no imagination.
 I couldn’t be creative because I was too focused on finding the syntax bug or reasoning about program structure.
 However, with proficiency came creativity.
 Programming became less important than what I was building and why.
 When I started my PhD, I hypothesized that the same rules would apply: I wouldn’t be able to think creatively about machine learning until I built up the requisite knowledge base.
 In programming, you can practice by writing programs; but how can you practice research?
 For me, writing detailed, expository technical notes is the equivalent of the programmer’s side project: it forces me to intentionally and systematically build my knowledge base by understanding ideas, working through proofs, and implementing models.